Copyright for staff

 Digital copying and communicating

-Stringent Licence conditions apply to online communications.
+Limits to the amount of online communication are the same as for photocopying.
+However, stringent licence conditions apply to online communications.
 Making third party copyright material available via websites or Blackboard without permission from the copyright owner risks breaching the Copyright Act (1968).

 Radio, television and podcasts